swasifali/event_driven_dynamic/README.md

  # What it covers

- The code is based on the NServiceBus quickstart tutorial available for download at https://docs.particular.net/tutorials/quickstart/
+ The code is based on the NServiceBus quickstart tutorial available for download [here](https://docs.particular.net/tutorials/quickstart/)

  Both NServiceBus and MassTransit require contracts to be shared between producers and consumers, including the full namespace.
  Some further discussion on this issue is available at: